 Take my word on this, you don’t feel too relaxed when you call home from your vacation paradise and hear that ‘everything is fine’ and, ‘by the way, your mother-in-law is not at home because she just had to drive your son to the hospital with a minor problem‘… And ‘by the way’ the heating is fixed now and there is a good chance your kids didn’t get a cold while it wasn’t working…

 It’s so much more relaxed to have your kids with you!
-And if something were to happen to them it gives you an excellent opportunity to get acquainted with the local healthcare system…
+And if something were to happen to them, it gives you an excellent opportunity to get acquainted with the local healthcare system…

-See, going on vacation with young kids isn’t that bad after all.
+So, now you see that there are many great benefits of family travel and going on vacation with young kids isn’t that bad after all.